Draw (chess)

 In chess, there are a number of ways that a game can end in a draw, in which neither player wins.
 Draws are codified by various rules of chess including stalemate (when the player to move is not in check but has no legal move), threefold repetition (when the same position occurs three times with the same player to move), and the fifty-move rule (when the last fifty successive moves made by both players contain no or pawn move).
 Under the standard FIDE rules, a draw also occurs in a dead position (when no sequence of legal moves can lead to checkmate), most commonly when neither player has sufficient to checkmate the opponent.

 Unless specific tournament rules forbid it, players may agree to a draw at any time.
 Ethical considerations may make a draw uncustomary in situations where at least one player has a reasonable chance of winning.
 For example, a draw could be called after a move or two, but this would likely be thought unsporting.

-In the 19th century, some tournaments, notably London 1883, required that drawn games be replayed; however, this was found to cause organizational problems due to the backlog.
+In the 19th century, some tournaments, notably London 1883, required that drawn games be replayed; however, this was found to cause organisational problems due to the backlog.
 It is now standard practice to score a decisive game as one point to the winner, and a draw as a half point to each player.

+The draw rate of grandmasters rated more than 2750 Elo has surpassed 70%, leading to fears of "draw death" and calls for rule changes.